 Hiccup and his night fury dragon, Toothless, along with Hiccup's more-than-just-a-friend Astrid, do indeed find some new dragons … as well as the cruel men hunting them.
 And just like that, Hiccup's smack in the middle of a brewing war.

-Hiccup and Co. are captured by ace dragon trapper Aric.
-But as haughty as Aric is, his wannabe villainy is nothing compared to the man he captures dragons for: Drago Bloodfist, the self-proclaimed Dragon Master, a cruel tyrant assembling an army of the flying beasts to subjugate the entire world.
+Hiccup and Co. are captured by ace dragon trapper Eret.
+But as haughty as Eret is, his wannabe villainy is nothing compared to the man he captures dragons for: Drago Bloodfist, the self-proclaimed Dragon Master, a cruel tyrant assembling an army of the flying beasts to subjugate the entire world.
 The biggest of them, called an alpha (think Godzilla!), keeps all the other captured dragons under his hypnotic thrall.